CalebJohn/eql/README.md

 In the above example, the calculation is "accumulated" after 1+2.
 This demonstrates the primary benefit of accumulation, namely, it allows you to benefit from parenthesis as you type (rather than having to plan out the entire calculation ahead of time).

-eql follows bedmas is most areas, which means that logical grouping by operator still works as expected.
+eql follows bedmas in most areas, which means that logical grouping by operator still works as expected.

 ```
 2+2 *3+4 = (2+2)*3+4 = 12+4 = 16